4teamwork/ftw.tika/README.rst

 Non-daemon buildout example
 ---------------------------

-Note that running tika in non-daemon mode is very, very slow!
+Note that running Tika in non-daemon mode is very, very slow!

-When you dont want to use tika as daemon, you can simply just configure the path to the tika-app.jar in the ``ftw.tika`` ZCML configuration and it will fire up tika-app.jar (in a new JVM) every time something needs to be converted.
+When you don't want to use Tika as daemon, you can simply just configure the path to the ``tika-app.jar`` in the ``ftw.tika`` ZCML configuration and it will fire up ``tika-app.jar`` (in a new JVM) every time something needs to be converted.

-Here is a short example of how to download the tika-app.jar and configuring ``ftw.tika`` with buildout:
+Here is a short example of how to download the ``tika-app.jar`` and configuring ``ftw.tika`` with buildout:

 .. code:: ini